CHAPTER 21: Second Coming

 “Oscar used to come to our house in the evenings with your painting.
 While Alex worked hard, even using mirrors to test accuracy, Oscar and I joked, drank wine…became friends.”

 She looked far away.
-“When Oscar visited, he was center stage, entertaining our kids with stories of his ingenious schemes and wily escapes.
-He would perform magic tricks, card sleight-of-hand and tell fortunes.
-Alex kept working late into those dim silent nights, painting by candlelight like Vermeer used to four hundred years ago.
+“When Oscar visited, he was center stage, entertaining our kids with his stories — ingenious schemes and wily escapes.
+He did magic tricks and card sleight-of-hand.
+He told funny fortunes.
+Alex would work late into those dim silent nights, painting by candlelight just like Vermeer did four hundred years ago.

-“Then after the kids went to bed, Oscar became wicked, wickedly funny.
+“Then after the kids went to bed, Oscar became wicked, I mean wickedly funny.
 I used to laugh until I cried.

 “And that little painting of yours, Michael, how Alex and I admired it!
 At some shop, I found a print of the Girl with a Pearl Earring.
 I hung it above my daughter’s bed.
-How were you so lucky to have a Vermeer?”
+How do you have a Vermeer?”

 “Well, I had it,” said Kochanski.
 “But it was stolen, “ ‘easy come, easy go,’ as they say in your country.”

 Callie sighed.
 “Artists like my husband aren’t appreciated.
-But the creations of the famous ones are also not seen sometimes— socked away someplace like your painting.”
+But even the famous ones are also not seen sometimes — socked away someplace like your painting now.

-She continued, “One evening, after Alex and I waited into the early morning, Oscar was a no-show, something that had never happened before.
+“One evening, after Alex and I waited until the early morning, Oscar was a no-show, something that had never happened before.
 No call.
 No message.
-Finally even the children stopped asking after him.
+Finally even the children stopped asking.

-“Then, one afternoon, a mom at my children’s school was upset that a body of a ‘Mexican’ was found in the river, saying that ‘this city is just going to the devil.’
+“Then, one afternoon, this mom at school was upset that a body of a ‘Mexican’ was found in the river, saying, oh, ‘this city is just going to the devil.’

 “Of course, we didn’t go to the police,” she continued.
-“We don’t want to get into trouble especially after they said Oscar had international criminal connections — how crazy — and that the police suspected he had been murdered for them.”
+“We don’t want to get into trouble especially after they said Oscar had international criminal connections — how crazy The police suspected he had been murdered for them.”

 Then she looked up, eyes drying like rain in the summer sun.

-Wearing a long black coat, Max Herman stood at their booth.
-He was holding a styrofoam tray of to-go coffee cups and a bag of bagels.
+Max Herman stood at their booth.
+Wearing a long black coat, he was holding a styrofoam tray of to-go steaming coffee cups and a bag of bagels.

 “Callie — and Michael,” he said.
 “This dark old place is a homey escape from the Chicago winter.
-How’s the second most beautiful woman in the world after my wife of course?”
+How’s the second most beautiful woman in the world after my wife?”

-“Max,” Kochanski said, “I haven’t seen you since my final exhibit at the Pierre.
+“Max,” Kochanski exclaimed, “I haven’t seen you since my final exhibit at the Pierre.
 Your agent says you’re selling well.”

 “Oh yeah,” Herman said, “Nick says he runs into you at the Spirit and Stone.”